appgate/conkolla/README.md

 |`/apispec` | GET | Displays the on-board apispec (might be outdated, use the linked from the menu for reference).|

 ### Connection
-These are related to the AppGate connection and might do rest calls to upstream AppGate Controllers.
+These are related to the Appgate connection and might do rest calls to upstream Appgate Controllers.

 | Path        | Method           | Description  |
 | ------------- |:-------------:| -----|